 DescriptorProtos.SourceCodeInfo.LocationOrBuilder |

-com.google.protobuf.GeneratedMessage.BuilderParent, com.google.protobuf.GeneratedMessage.ExtendableBuilder<MessageType extends com.google.protobuf.GeneratedMessage.ExtendableMessage,BuilderType extends com.google.protobuf.GeneratedMessage.ExtendableBuilder>, com.google.protobuf.GeneratedMessage.ExtendableMessage<MessageType extends com.google.protobuf.GeneratedMessage.ExtendableMessage>, com.google.protobuf.GeneratedMessage.ExtendableMessageOrBuilder<MessageType extends com.google.protobuf.GeneratedMessage.ExtendableMessage>, com.google.protobuf.GeneratedMessage.FieldAccessorTable, com.google.protobuf.GeneratedMessage.GeneratedExtension<ContainingType extends com.google.protobuf.Message,Type>
+com.google.protobuf.GeneratedMessage.BuilderParent, com.google.protobuf.GeneratedMessage.ExtendableBuilder<MessageType extends com.google.protobuf.GeneratedMessage.ExtendableMessage,BuilderType extends com.google.protobuf.GeneratedMessage.ExtendableBuilder>, com.google.protobuf.GeneratedMessage.ExtendableMessage<MessageType extends com.google.protobuf.GeneratedMessage.ExtendableMessage>, com.google.protobuf.GeneratedMessage.ExtendableMessageOrBuilder<MessageType extends com.google.protobuf.GeneratedMessage.ExtendableMessage>, com.google.protobuf.GeneratedMessage.FieldAccessorTable, com.google.protobuf.GeneratedMessage.GeneratedExtension<ContainingType extends com.google.protobuf.Message,Type>| Modifier and Type | Field and Description |

 static int |